 There are two types of Jalview program.
 The Jalview Desktop is a standalone application that provides powerful editing, visualization, annotation and analysis capabilities.
 The JalviewLite applet has the same core visualization, editing and analysis capabilities as the desktop, without the desktop's webservice and figure generation capabilities.
-It is designed to be embedded in a web page, and includes a javascript API to allow customisable display of alignments for web sites such as Pfam.
+It is designed to be embedded in a web page,1 and includes a javascript API to allow customisable display of alignments for web sites such as Pfam.2

-Jalview 2.8.2 was released in December 2014.
 The Jalview Desktop in this version provides access to protein and nucleic acid sequence, alignment and structure databases, and includes the Jmol3 viewer for molecular structures, and the VARNA4 program for the visualization of RNA secondary structure.
-A Distributed Annotation System (DAS) client5 which facilitates the retrieval and display of third party sequence annotation in association with sequences and any associated structure.
-It also provides a graphical user interface for the multiple sequence alignment, conservation analysis and protein disorder prediction methods provided as Java Bioinformatics Analysis Web Services
+It also provides a graphical user interface for the multiple sequence alignment, conservation analysis and protein disorder prediction methods provided as Java Bioinformatics Analysis Web Services (JABAWS).
+JABAWS5 is a system for running bioinformatics programs that you can download and run on your own machine or cluster, or install on compute clouds.